How do pharmacy students rate their learning resources?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text survey comments into actionable insight for pharmacy and for learning resources.
+Student Voice Analytics turns open‑text survey comments into actionable insight for pharmacy and learning resources.
 You can track topic volume and sentiment over time, compare like‑for‑like across programmes and demographics, and drill from institution to school, course and cohort.
-Exportable summaries enable programme and service teams to prioritise accessibility fixes, resource readiness checks and communications around timetabling, placements and assessment—showing students what changed and demonstrating progress.
+Exportable summaries enable programme and service teams to prioritise accessibility fixes, resource readiness checks and communications around timetabling, placements and assessment, so you can show students what changed and demonstrate progress.
+Explore Student Voice Analytics to see these insights for your institution.

 Request a walkthrough